PyreX09/LensFlare/README.md

 ### Q: What is `LensFlareDistance`?
 **A:**
-Maximum distance at which a flare is visible.
+This is the default maximum distance at which a flare is visible.
+Used when LOD_ENABLED = false.
-- Flare disappears if camera is farther than this value.
+Flare disappears if the camera is farther than this value.
+Think of it as the “always use this distance” setting.

 ---